I. Financial support by the Society and role of the Council

 The diplomas must be prepared using specific templates by the appropriate administrative coordinator and, if this is not specified in the specific regulations, by the ERA Secretary-Treasurer and normally signed by the ERA President and the ERA Secretary-Treasurer or by the ERA President and the Chair of the specific Committee.

 The diplomas will be given to the committee member, or President/Chair, at the first possible face-to-face meeting by the President/Chair or President/Chair Elect of the committee.
 If this is not possible it can also be mailed by post or sent by electronic mail.
-In special cases the diploma can be given by the ERA President during the President’s Dinner at the annual ERA Congress: this is valid for all Council members and, for all the other cases, it will be the ERA President who will decide if and when to do this – see also the “Specifications for Organising the ERA’s Congresses and Meetings”.
+In special cases the diploma can be given by the ERA President during the President’s Dinner at the annual ERA Congress: this is valid for all Council members and, for all the other cases, it will be the ERA President who will decide if and when to do this – see also the “Specifications for Organising the ERA’s Congresses and Meetings”

 The ERA Officer in charge of informing the relevant people of all candidates of ERA committees approved (or not approved) by Council and/or the General Assembly will normally be the ERA Secretary-Treasurer if not otherwise indicated in the single regulations.
 He/she will inform the Chairs of the various ERA Committees of the outcome of the elections/nominations so that the Chair can then inform the relevant people accordingly.
 If the ERA Committee has its Chair within the ERA Council, the notification will be given by the ERA Secretary-Treasurer directly.

-XVII.
+XVI.
 Candidacy Template for ERA Committees

-ERA has a special template that, with the appropriate adaptations according to the ERA Committee that must use it, must be used for all candidates who submit a candidature for an ERA Committee
+ERA has a special template that, with the appropriate adaptations according to the ERA Committee that must use it, must be used for all candidates who submit a candidature for an ERA Committee.

-XVIII.
+XVII.
 Conflicts of Commitment

 All ERA Committee members should refrain from accepting similar positions in other societies with aims similar to ERA to avoid any potential conflict of interest while in office.
 If by any chance this however happens, the Council will decide (by secret vote), case by case, if the person can keep the positions or if she/he must choose one or the other.
 Generally speaking, the following rules should be respected: